QuietNoise/comfyui_queue_manager/README.md

 On the bottom you have buttons like Archive All, Export Queue etc. which are applicable to all items in the current tab.

-When button on the bottom has a asterisk `*` next to it, it means that the action will be applied to the items in filtered view only.
+When button on the bottom has a asterisk `*` next to it, it means that the action will be applied to the items in filtered view only (see **Filter by workflow** below).

 ### Archive
-Archive is a place where you can park your queue items to play them later.
+**Archive** is a place where you can park your queue items to play them later.

-When in Queue tab you can archive individual items by clicking the Archive button in the actions columns or you can archive all items in the queue by clicking the Archive All button on the bottom of the window.
+When in the **Queue** tab you can archive individual items by clicking the **Archive** button in the actions columns or you can archive all items in the queue by clicking the **Archive All** button on the bottom of the window.

-Similarly, when in Archive tab you can play archived items by clicking the Run button in the actions column or you can play all archived items by clicking the Run All button on the bottom of the window.
+Similarly, when in **Archive** tab you can play archived items by clicking the **Run** button in the actions column or you can play all archived items by clicking the **Run All** button on the bottom of the window.

 ### Export and Import